Learn Apache Flume By Gopal Sir

 Execution

-Browse through the Flume home directory and execute the application as shown below.
+Browse through the Flume home directory and execute the

 $ cd $FLUME_HOME